-8.5 Limitations and Future Directions
+9.5 Limitations and Future Directions

-Although successful in explaining our results in all three studies (albeit not as well as the representativeness model for Experiments 1 and 2), PACKER does not provide a full account of what is known about category generation.
-Most notably, in this paper we have not evaluated the model's ability to explain the classic finding that generated categories tend to share distributional commonalities with previously learned categories (see Jern & Kemp, 2013; Ward, 1994).
-While we successfully replicated this effect in Experiment 1, we also found that its influence was limited in comparison to the fundamental constraints imposed by category contrast.
+PACKER explained the results of Experiment 3 the best, whereas the representativeness model explained the results of Experiments 1 and 2 the best.
+Thus, no model was definitively the best at capturing human category generation across the three experiments.
+PACKER struggles to produce new categories that are appropriately influenced by the distributional properties of previously learned categories (see Jern & Kemp, 2013; Ward, 1994).
+While we successfully replicated this effect in Experiment 1, we also found that its influence is weaker than category contrast in some scenarios.
 Even within Experiment 1, we found systematic inconsistencies: by generating exemplars into unoccupied regions of the space, participants who learned an 'XOR' category, composed of members that are widely distributed along both features and are positively correlated in space, tended to generate categories with an opposite (negative) correlation.
-More generally, PACKER inherits the strengths and weaknesses of exemplar models of categorization: It provides a simple and flexible model that explains many results, but deviates systematically from human performance in some cases.